Integrating Media Literacy into Gr10 English through Multi-Media

 I hope that the areas for research and the products will be generated by the students.
 I also hope that I will find multiple opportunities for media literacy learning.
 In any case, I hope that the tasks will be their choices.

-Attendees at an Ontario Teachers Federation workshop were told that a major factor in successful reading/learning was the quality of prior knowledge.
+Attendees at an Ontario Teachers Federation workshop were told that a major factor in successful reading/learning at secondary level was the quality of prior knowledge.
 Because they know more, students can better make connections to new knowledge.

 As such, I will begin the coronavirus unit with an inventory of their prior knowledge to determine what students already know about flu, viruses and the coronavirus.